 - Paints and paintbrushes

 - Ribbon and glue, optional

 - Mini eggs

-5. Add some mini eggs at the bottom of the tree as a delicious decoration.
+5. Add some mini eggs around the base of your tree or vase, as a delicious extra touch.

 Where to buy what you need for your Easter tree:

 - Hobbycraft white decorative twig-tree, £15 for a small 76cm one or £20 for a large 104cm one